The NRA, The FDA, and Me

 No one wants to deny a law abiding citizen their right to bear arms.
 We just want them to have the same restrictions as allergy sufferers.

-Please, support measures being put forth for common sense gun regulations.
+Feel free to speak your mind in the comments, we all need to discuss this!
+And, Please, support measures being put forth for common sense gun regulations.